city72/city-72/README.md

 # Development Environment Setup

 In most cases you will not need to setup a development environment for this application.
-The only reason to go through the following steps would be if you wanted to customize your site beyond what is set with the Content Editor such as some of the hard-coded text of the site.
+The only reason to go through the following steps would be if you wanted to customize your site beyond what you can set with the Content Editor.

 ## Prerequisites